Mrs. Merridy W. Gram, 71

-Merridy is survived by her husband of 49 years, John Gram; son and daughter in law, Mark and Tracey Gram; daughter, Christina Gram; son, Stephen Gram; son and daughter in law, David and Brooke Gram; 4 grandchildren, Will, Sarah Bates, Walker, and McClees; brother, Greg Wulz; sister, Janelle W. Hamblin; brother, Jeff Wulz and a number of other relatives.
+Merridy is survived by her husband of 49 years, John Gram; son and daughter in law, Mark and Tracey Gram; daughter, Christina Gram; son, Stephen Gram; son and daughter in law, David and Brooke Gram; 4 grandchildren, Will, Sarah Bates, Walker, and McClees; brother, Greg Wulz; sister, Janelle W. Hamblen; brother, Jeff Wulz and a number of other relatives.

 In lieu of flowers the family request that you make donations to the charity of your choice.

 Memorial Park Funeral Home, 2030 Memorial Park Road, Gainesville, GA 30504 is in charge of arrangements.